-Our biennial personnel budget includes employees' salaries and benefits with an escalation of 3% each year in projected expenses.
+Our biennial personnel budget includes employees' salaries and benefits.
 We expect these costs to rise with cost-of-living adjustments and labor contract changes.

 In addition, we expect to make investments in personnel to support the implementation of our strategic plan to improve access to data, enhance analytics and increase business process development.
 This work supports our ability to innovate and ensures that we are using our resources effectively and efficiently.